* Not needing criticism

 "If a man does not know how to manage his own household, how will he take care of the church of God?"
 (1 Timothy 3:5)

 Obviously, taking on a leadership position requires a lot of responsibility.
 This is even more so true of becoming a minister, since it entails preaching the entire counsel of God.
-The Holy Spirit has given to us through Paul a thorough set of guidelines for us to adhere to so as to determine whether a man is fit for the office of pastor.
+The Holy Spirit has given to us through Paul a thorough set of guidelines for us to adhere to so as to determine whether a man is fit to be a pastor.

 If a man has qualities that do not match up with the list provided here, then, by biblical standards, he is not fit to be a minister.